Incident intelligence

 Baseline first

-A busy workstation, a print server, a backup endpoint, and a finance laptop should not share the same thresholds.
-GenticFlow treats normal as local to the environment.
+A busy workstation, a print server, a backup endpoint, and a finance laptop should not share the same assumptions.
+GenticFlow treats normal as local to the environment so support teams can spot meaningful drift instead of chasing generic thresholds.

 Incident output